Who are Bionic’s business energy suppliers?

 • Crown - The energy and utility division of Crown Oil Group, Crown Energy has more than 25 years of experience in the installation and connection of gas, electricity, and water to homes, businesses, the public sector and the construction industry.
 Potentially a good option if you want all your business utilities provided by the same supplier.
 Crown is also one of the few suppliers offering ‘green gas’ as either 100%, 50% or 25% biomethane.
 This is generally only available to large businesses, so might not be available to you if you run an SME.
 Learn more in our Crown reviews, prices, and tariffs guide.

-• ScottishPower - Another of the UK’s big six energy suppliers, ScottishPower offers energy deals for businesses of all sizes and promotes online account management, either via an online portal or smartphone app, along with automated meter reading to help your business save both time and money.
+• ScottishPower - Another of the UK’s biggest energy suppliers, ScottishPower offers energy deals for businesses of all sizes and promotes online account management, either via an online portal or smartphone app, along with automated meter reading to help your business save both time and money.
 Learn more in our ScottishPower reviews, prices, and tariffs guide.

 • TotalEnergies - With more than 30 years of industry experience, TotalEnergies is part of Total, one of the world’s leading oil and gas companies and a major player in low-carbon energies.
 It currently supplies more than 200,000 sites across the UK and offers products to meet the demands of your business, whether large or small.
 Learn more in our TotalEnergies reviews, prices, and tariffs guide.

-• Valda Energy - A newcomer to the market, Valda Energy specialises in business energy for small to medium-sized companies (SMEs).
+• Valda Energy - A newcomer to the market, Valda Energy specialises in energy for small to medium-sized companies (SMEs).
 Valda Energy is also a keen adopter of sustainability and renewable energy, which it buys from independent energy producers across Great Britain who generate energy using solar, hydro, wind and anaerobic digestion.
 Learn more in our Valda Energy reviews, prices, and tariffs guide.

-• YÜ Energy - One of the newest business energy suppliers on the market, YÜ Energy is a specialist in small business utilities.
+• YÜ Energy - One of the newest suppliers on the market, YÜ Energy is a specialist in small business utilities.
 It aims to offer competitively priced energy deals that are tailored to the needs of your business, along with lightning-quick customer service.
 Learn more in our YÜ Energy reviews, prices, and tariffs guide.

 If you operate a large, energy-intensive business, we can also compare rates from the following suppliers - give our energy experts a call on 0800 787 0067 for more information: